Colin Pettit was appointed as the Commissioner for Children and Young People for a five-year term commencing 16 November 2015.

 The Commissioner works closely with children and young people, their families, community and government to make WA a better place for 0 to 18 year-olds.

 Ambassadors for Children and Young People are appointed in recognition of the significant role they play in Western Australia to support the wellbeing of children and young people and their families.

 Each year the Commissioner appoints Advisory Committees of children and young people who help inform the work of the office.

 A small team supports the work of the Commissioner.

 Apply to join the team working for the Commissioner when positions are advertised.

 Planning and information documents that guide and reflect on the work of the Commissioner’s office.

 All children and young people have the right to complain when they feel unsafe or believe they have not been treated fairly.

-At the request of the Attorney General, the Public Sector Commission undertook in 2013 a statutory review of the Commissioner for Children and Young People Act 2006.
+At the request of the Attorney General, in 2013 the Public Sector Commission undertook a statutory review of the Commissioner for Children and Young People Act 2006.